So What is Speech Team?

 IHSA STATE SERIES

-At the end of the season, the judges convene and select one competitor from each event to move on to the IHSA (Illinois High School Association) State Series.
+At the end of the season, the coaches select one competitor from each event to move on to the IHSA (Illinois High School Association) State Series.
 The competitor from each event competes first in the IHSA regional tournament.
 Those who place in the top 4 in the Regional final round move on to the Sectional tournament, where more schools compete.
 The top 3 at the Sectional move on to the State tournament, where schools from the entire state are represented.
 The state champion is selected in the State Final Round.

 DESCRIPTIONS OF EACH EVENT